arimger/Unity-Editor-Toolbox/Assets/Editor Toolbox/README.md

 #### SerializedDirectory

-Allows to serialize folders in form of assets and retrieve direct paths in runtime.
+Allows to serialize folders in form of assets and retrieve direct paths in Runtime.

 ```csharp
 public SerializedDirectory serializeDirectory;